investment insights

 2. Capital gains in fixed income should modestly improve

-Fixed income can provide an income stream for conservative investors and is a useful instrument to lock in high yields for buy-and hold investors.
+Fixed income can provide an income stream for conservative investors and is a useful instrument to lock in high yields for buy-and-hold investors.
 Still, interest rate cuts have started and should extend as inflation falls in H2.
-We expect modest bond prices gains (adding some returns on top of coupons), as yields fall.
+We expect modest bond price gains (adding some returns on top of coupons), as yields fall.
 The European Central Bank and Bank of England are likely to cut rates before and to a larger extent than the Federal Reserve.
 We prefer German Bunds and UK gilts over US Treasuries (hedged against the portfolio reference currency) in H2.
-We prefer bonds with five to seven year maturities, as these stand to gain from the start of policy easing, but suggest investors a flexible approach to managing the duration of bond exposures, especially in the US, given uncertainty over politics, fiscal policies and inflation.
+We prefer bonds with five to seven year maturities, as these stand to gain from the start of policy easing, but suggest investors take a flexible approach to managing the duration of bond exposures especially in the US, given uncertainty over politics, fiscal policies and inflation.

 3. Seek opportunities for carry with selected bond exposures